Center for Cognitive Computation

 We are developing a statistically based and biologically sound framework to link low-level visual processes and mechanisms (e.g., orientation coding and adaptation) with the development and learning of higher level complex features and constancies for efficient representations of objects and scenes of the visual environment, which can support rational decisions and intelligent action.

-Go to the website of the Vision Lab.
+Go to the Lab Site of the Vision Lab.